Rahnken/Comp1073FinalProject/README.md

 If the user uses the randomizer tool, these input fields will be auto-populated with the results of the tool.

-- [ ] Create event listeners for each field which dynamically change main character image using the selected character stat.
+- [x] Create event listeners for each field which dynamically change main character image using the selected character stat.
-- [ ] Data will be stored in a JSON file, which can also be stored in the database linked to the user if the user wants to return to edit their character later.
 ###### Michael Caldwell
 - [x] Visio block diagram for project proposal
     - shows the general flow of how a user will interact with our website.
-- [ ] Output page - responsible for outputting a formatted character sheet that is ready for printing.
+- [x] Output page - responsible for outputting a formatted character sheet that is ready for printing.
 This will involve retrieving data from our database or json file.

+###### Jordan Coulter
-- [ ] Character classes
+- [ ] Home Page / Landing Page
-    - Multiple classes that define what a base character is, and any racial variants (Elf, Dwarf, Human, Gnome, etc) will be defined through inheritance as needed.
+    - a page that prompts the user to create a character
+    - Explains the use of the website

 ###### Eric Donnelly
 - [ ] CSS
     - will create a cohesive  design for all pages
     - modify bootstrap css as required for desired look
-- [ ] Test cases
-    - develop test cases to check validation and outputs
-- [ ] Validation
-    - create/ implement  validation methods in character creator object
-- [ ] Databases
+- [ ] Default Characters
-        - The user database and character database
-        - It will be a local database
-        - User table will have the
-            -  primary key of UserID
-            - foreign key of CharacterID

-    *Users can have multiple characters, but characters can only have one user associated with them.*
+    - Set of characters that a user can use with just an update to the name

 ###### Lani Low
 - [x] Login/ register pages
     - Login page will have fields to input username and password